aws-samples/amazon-efs-developer-zone/README.md

 # Welcome to Amazon EFS Developer Zone

 Welcome to [Amazon Elastic File System(Amazon EFS)](https://docs.aws.amazon.com/efs/index.html) Developer Zone, your one shop store for all things around Amazon EFS and beyond.
 This page is intendent to all the builders who are new to Amazon EFS and would like to learn more about it.
-You will also get a better understanding of how Amazon EFS works with other AWS services and most importantly how you can leverage Amazon EFS for your application, wether it runs on virtual machine, container, or is completely serverless.
+You will also get a better understanding of how Amazon EFS works and integrates with other AWS services and most importantly how you can leverage Amazon EFS for your application, wether your application runs on virtual machine, container, or is completely serverless.

 ## Introduction

-So, before we get started let's first spend sometime to understand what is Amazon EFS.
-Amazon EFS, launched in Jun 2016, is a simple, serverless, set-and-forget cloud-native, elastic file system designed to be consumed at scale from any AWS compute service, including container and serverless services like Amazon ECS, Amazon EKS, AWS Fargate and AWS Lambda.
-So, thats quite mouthsome, lets break it down, and start from the basics, Amazon EFS is a network share storage service which you can use to store your data for your application, which can be accessed by multiple compute services at the same time and is completely serverless.
+So, before we get started let's first spend sometime to understand what is `Amazon EFS`.
+At its core it is a simple, serverless, set-and-forget cloud-native, elastic file system designed to be consumed at scale from on-prem or from any AWS compute service, including container and serverless services (like Amazon ECS, Amazon EKS, AWS Fargate and AWS Lambda).
+So, thats quite mouthsome, lets break it down and start from the basics.
+Amazon EFS is a network share storage service, which you can be used to store your application data, and can be accessed by multiple compute services at the same time and is completely serverless.

 You can access Amazon EFS from:
 - On-premise via
-    - Servier
+    - Physical Servers
-    - Virtual Machine
+    - Virtual Machines
 - Within AWS via
     - [Amazon Elastic Compute Cloud (Amazon EC2)](https://docs.aws.amazon.com/ec2/index.html)
     - [Amazon Elastic Container Service (Amazon ECS)](https://docs.aws.amazon.com/ecs/index.html)